JohnMayes/100-days-of-code/log.md

 **Thoughts** Bootstrap seems like a pretty useful toolset.
 We will see if it can do everything I ask it to.

+### Day 15: Mar.
+8, Thursday

+**Today's Progress**: Banged my head up against a wall trying to get some particular elements in my navbar to working how I wished, until I finally figured out it was because of some specific behavior of boostrap nav-items.

+**Thoughts** Bootstrap is handy but definitely has its limitations.

 <!--
 # 100 Days Of Code - Log